 There is an optimal time to buy Salesforce, and there is an optimal time to buy your Events and Membership platform solution.
 The former has a lot to do with their sales year-end to get the better deal.
 We observed that membership organisations like their new platform ‘Launch’ (or ‘GoLive’) date to coincide with the date of annual membership renewals or flagship events.

 Now, work your way backwards from this date, and double the number of days you initially guess you’ll need to get the right purchase date.

 Why double?
 Our consultants are very skilled at implementing Salesforce and such platforms with you.
 However, membership organisations often underestimate is the time it will take them to:

-a) Develop all their User Stories, i.e. specify what they want from the system; and
+a) Develop all their User Stories, i.e. to specify what they want from the system; and

 b) Get their Member Communication Plan and Email Content Assets ready for the Launch.
 This is completely understandable: staff at membership organisations tends to be already really busy before a transformative software project comes along.
 Workloads have to remain manageable in the process.
 Let us guide and support you to implement your new solution as fast & efficient as possible.

 As business consultants, at CloudAnalysts can help you in a several hands-on workshops to develop your communication plan; compose member personas with bespoke journeys; and help segment members with bespoke communication needs by segment.